 We offer a wide range of vaccinations (including yellow fever), anti-malarials and travel accessories.
 If you are planning to go abroad or need a vaccination for the occupational purpose, contact us for a consultation.

 Diphtheria, Tetanus & Polio

 We provide a free consultation on how to protect yourself from malaria.
 We provide a range of anti-malarials, including, Malarone, Doxycycline, and Lariam.

 Walk-ins and appointments are available.
 For more information, please contact us on 0208 977 5509

-* PLEASE CONTACT THE PHARMACY DIRECTLY FOR YELLOW FEVER VACCINATION APPOINTMENTS.
+* PLEASE CONTACT THE PHARMACY DIRECTLY FOR ALL VACCINATION APPOINTMENTS.

 Vaccinations are very important to protect yourself and your loved one.
 Also, for your travel insurance to be valid, you need to have done the recommended vaccinations.
 Some vaccinations have multiple doses so it’s important that you plan to have your vaccination in advance of your departure date, usually 6-8 weeks prior.